Arsen-Robotics/bigfootbot/docs/bfb_documentation.md

 ## ros_entrypoint.sh
 this file is added to every Dockerfile as ENTRYPOINT.
 Script is responsible for setting up the ROS environment.

+### webrtc/
+This folder contains the Dockerfiles for the WebRTC component.